 If you’ve already started making your first stitches, you might’ve spotted that silk ribbons are very slippery and are always trying to escape from needle’s eye, which can be very annoying!
 Good news that there is a smart way to tackle that little maddening thing!
 You can take a sneak peak at the image below, I’m going to show you how to do it in a minute.
 Continue reading

-Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons as it affects not only on a final result, but helps you to use the ribbon wisely.
-Using a wrong needle not only could make it difficult to work with it, but also may actually damage the ribbon.
+Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons.
+This affects not only on a final result, but helps you to use the ribbon wisely.
+Using a wrong needle not only could make it difficult to work with it, but also may actually damage your ribbon.
 We don’t want that to happen as natural silk ribbons are not exactly a cheap commodity and require careful handling.

 If you have never done any silk ribbon embroidery, you might feel confused about stitching with ribbon.
 They do not look like floss, so how could one stitch with it?
 Actually, stitching with silk ribbon is almost the same as stitching with embroidery thread.
 Many of the stitches are exactly the same, and, similarly, you would need a needle and a piece of fabric to stitch on.
 Of course, there are some features and techniques that apply only to ribbon, but, in general, the process of stitching with narrow ribbon is similar to the one with thread.
 In the next few posts I’d like share some basics of the technique, such as how to start and end stitching, how to take care of silk ribbon, what needles and fabric to choose, and so on.